Share this post

 • Nodes: If you visually imagine a graph, the nodes are the vertices in that image.
 For example, in a computer lab with computers connected to the internet through Ethernet cable, each computer is a node connected to a centralised LAN.

-• Edges: Edges are the link that connects every node to a centralised location.
-This centralised location could be local or global.
-For example, if two computers are connected to a centralised server through a cable wire, the cable wire is the edge, and the server is a centralised global location.
+• Edges: Edges are the link that connects every node to a centralized location.
+This centralized location could be local or global.
+For example, if two computers are connected to a centralised server through a cable wire, the cable wire is the edge, and the server is a centralized global location.
 However, suppose you add another computer connected to the server and connect this computer to two other computers.
 In that case, the new two computers are not connected to the server directly but through the third computer.
-The third computer is the local centralised location for the last two computers.
+The third computer is the local centralized location for the last two computers.

 As you might have already understood, a graph is a collection of a finite number of nodes connected through a finite number of edges.
 Technically, a graph is represented as a set of vertices and edges.
 The vertices and edges of the graph in the image below are: